kedars/esp-jumpstart-book/docs/en/rst/gettingstarted.rst

 ESP-IDF
 -------

-ESP-IDF is Espressif’s IoT Development Framework.
+ESP-IDF is Espressif’s IoT Development Framework for ESP32.

 -  ESP-IDF is a collection of libraries and header files that provides the core software components that are required to build any software